-Americans by European Americans in New England were committed with 1 firearms.26 And slave catchers and posses kept their firearms at the ready, so ninety 2 percent of runaway slaves who were killed in Virginia were shot.27 Otherwise, 3 4 however, colonists seldom went about with loaded guns, except to hunt, control vermin, or muster for militia training.28 That is why firearms had a modest impact 5 6 on homicide rates among colonists.
-7 B. The Rise in Violence in the South and on Contested Frontiers during the Early National Period, the Role of New Technologies 8 and Practices, and Regulations on Concealable Weapons (1790s-1840s) 9 19.
-The Founding Generation was zealous in its defense of the people's 10 rights, and so enshrined them in the Constitution.
-At the same time, they 11 recognized that some citizens could be irresponsible or motivated by evil intent and 12 could thus threaten the security of the government and the safety of citizens.29 The 13 threats that such citizens posed to public safety could be checked in most instances 14 by ordinary criminal statutes, drawn largely from British common law.
-But at 15 16 17 26 Ibid., 118-119 (reporting that "In New England, 57 percent of such 18 homicides were committed with guns between the end of King Phillip's War in 19 1676 and the end of the eighteenth century").
-27 Ibid., 118 (reporting that "Petitions to the Virginia House of Burgesses for 20 compensation for outlawed slaves who were killed during attempts to capture them 21 indicate that 90 percent were shot").
-22 28 Ibid., 118-119.
-23 29 On the fears of the Founders that their republic might collapse because selfish or unscrupulous citizens might misuse their liberties, see Gordon S. Wood, 24 The Creation of the American Republic, 1776-1787 (Chapel Hill: University of 25 North Carolina Press, 1969), 65-70, 282-291, 319-328, 413-425, 463-467; Drew R. McCoy, The Last of the Fathers: James Madison and the Republican Legacy (New 26 York: Cambridge University Press, 1989), 42-45; and Andrew S. Trees, The 27 Founding Fathers and the Politics of Character (Princeton: Princeton University Press, 2003), 6-9, 60-65, 86-104, 113-114.
-28
+proportion of homicides committed with firearms was at that time 40 percent and rose even higher in contested areas on the frontier.26 Colonists also armed themselves when they anticipated hostile encounters with Native Americans, so 60 percent of homicides of Native Americans by European Americans in New England were committed with firearms.27 And slave catchers and posses kept their firearms at the ready, so 90 percent of runaway slaves who were killed in Virginia were shot.28 Otherwise, however, colonists seldom went about with loaded guns, except to hunt, control vermin, or muster for militia training.29 That is why firearms had a modest impact on homicide rates among colonists.
+B. The Rise In Violence In The South And On Contested Frontiers During The Early National Period, The Role Of New Technologies And Practices, And Regulations On Concealable Weapons (1790s-1840s).
+19. The Founding Generation was zealous in its defense of the people's rights, and so enshrined them in the Constitution.
+At the same time, they recognized that some citizens could be irresponsible or motivated by evil intent and could thus threaten the security of the government and the safety of citizens.30 The threats that such citizens posed to public safety could be checked in most instances by ordinary criminal statutes, drawn largely from British 26 Ibid., 116-117.

+27 Ibid., 118-119 (reporting that "In New England, 57 percent of such homicides were committed with guns between the end of King Phillip's War in 1676 and the end of the eighteenth century").
+28 Ibid., 118 (reporting that "Petitions to the Virginia House of Burgesses for compensation for outlawed slaves who were killed during attempts to capture them indicate that 90 percent were shot").
+29 Ibid., 118-119.